PhDP/ConjunctionAI/README.md

 <img src='http://phdp.github.io/images/cj-200.png' alt='Conjunction logo' align='right'/>

-> **ConjunctionAI is an AI library to explore what lies at the intersection of logic, fuzziness, and probability theory.**
+> **ConjunctionAI is an AI library to.
+ConjunctionAI achieves this by exploring what lies at the intersection of logic, fuzziness, and probability theory.**

 ConjunctionAI is a C++17 library with a Python package.

 ## Code organization

-All files directly in *include/cj* represent different mathematical objects or logics.
+All files directly in *include/cj* represent different mathematical objects or logics (except *common.hh*).
 Each of these files begin with a detailed summary and list of classes/functions, followed by, of course, the code for these classes/functions.

 Math objects: